egarpor/sdetorus/README.md

 in the
 [data-langevintorus](https://github.com/egarpor/data-langevintorus)
 repository contain the scripts used in the empirical analyses of the aforementioned paper, as well as their `.RData` outputs.
-Those files are not downloaded when installing `sdetorus`.

 ## References